Compute Infrastructure for ML Workloads

 | MLX | Lazy, unified memory | Built-in, no separate compile step | None for multi-machine |

-PyTorch is eager by default — every op runs immediately, intermediates are inspectable in Python, pdb works.
-The cost is no cross-op fusion. torch.compile is the answer: trace once, lower through TorchInductor to Triton DSL kernels, replay on every subsequent call.
+PyTorch is eager by default — every operation executes immediately when called, returning concrete values you can inspect in Python; pdb works naturally.
+The cost is no cross-op fusion (combining multiple operations into one kernel). torch.compile is the answer: trace once (record what operations run), lower through TorchInductor to Triton DSL kernels, replay the optimized graph on every subsequent call.

 1